chmnk/pymol-examples/twoproteins/README.md

 - get the protein's sequence
 - iterate over the atoms using separate namespaces
 - write molecules to file
-- drawing a figure with different representations for protein, ligands and water.
+- draw a figure with different representations for protein, ligands and water.

+Run it with pymol -c example.py or pymol example.py

 For details and further information see https://pymolwiki.org/index.php/Main_Page